Nichiren: First remonstration to the Kamakura government

 Using a dialectic form well-established in China and Japan, the treatise is a 10-segment fictional dialogue between a Buddhist wise man, presumably Nichiren, and a visitor who together lament the tragedies that have beleaguered the nation.
 The wise man answers the guest's questions and, after a heated exchange, gradually leads him to enthusiastically embrace the vision of a country grounded firmly on the ideals of the Lotus Sutra.
 In this writing Nichiren displays a skill in using analogy, anecdote, and detail to persuasively appeal to an individual's unique psychology, experiences, and level of understanding.

 The teacher builds his argument by quoting extensively from a set of Buddhist sutras and commentaries.
-In his future writings Nichiren continued to draw from the same sutras and commentaries, effectively forming Nichiren's canon of sources out of the Buddhist library which he deemed supportive of the Lotus Sutra including the Konkomyo, Daijuku, Ninno, Yakushi, and Nirvana sutras.
-They share in common apocalyptic or nation-protecting teachings and prophecies.
+In his future writings Nichiren continued to draw from the same sutras and commentaries which he deemed supportive of the Lotus Sutra, including the Konkomyo, Daijuku, Ninno, Yakushi, and Nirvana sutras.
+They share in common themes like prophecies of Dharma decline and nation-protecting teachings.
 The Risshō Ankoku Ron concludes with an urgent appeal to the ruler to cease all financial support for Buddhist schools promoting inferior teachings.
 Otherwise, Nichiren warns, as predicted by the sutras, the continued influence of inferior teachings would invite even more natural disasters as well as the outbreak of civil strife and foreign invasion.

 Nichiren submitted his treatise on 16 July 1260 but it drew no official response.
 It did, however, prompt a severe backlash from the Buddhist priests of other schools.
 Nichiren was challenged to a religious debate with leading Kamakura prelates in which, by his account, they were swiftly dispatched.
-Their lay followers, however, attempted to kill him at his dwelling which forced him to flee Kamakura.
+Their lay followers then formed a mob and attacked Nichiren at his dwelling, forcing him to flee Kamakura.
 His critics had influence with key governmental figures and spread slanderous rumors about him.
 One year after he submitted the Rissho Ankoku Ron the authorities had him arrested and exiled to the Izu peninsula.

 Nichiren's Izu exile lasted two years.
 In his extant writings from this time period, Nichiren began to strongly draw from chapters 10–22 of the Lotus Sutra, what Tanabe calls its "third realm" (daisan hōmon).
 Nichiren began to emphasize the purpose of human existence as being the practice of the bodhisattva ideal in the real world which entails undertaking struggle and manifesting endurance.
 He suggested that he is a model of this behavior, a "votary" (gyōja) of the Lotus Sutra.

 Upon being pardoned in 1263 Nichiren returned to Kamakura.
 In November 1264 he was ambushed and nearly killed at Komatsubara in Awa Province by a force led by Lord Tōjō Kagenobu.
+He suffered a broken arm and a sword cut across his forehead, and one of his followers was killed.
 For the next few years he preached in provinces outside of Kamakura but returned in 1268.
 At this point the Mongols sent envoys to Japan demanding tribute and threatening invasion.
 Nichiren sent 11 letters to influential leaders reminding them about his predictions in the Rissho Ankoku Ron.